-At its meeting on 29 June 2021, the Board of the Financial Supervisory Authority decided to change the maximum lending ratio so that the maximum lending ratio of other than first-home buyers is reduced by 5 percentage points to 85 %.
-The amendment entered into force on 1 October 2021.
-In addition, the Financial Supervisory Authority decided not to impose the countercyclical capital buffer requirement, which may range from 0 to 2.5 % of the risk-weighted exposure amounts.
+In addition, the Financial Supervisory Authority has not set in 2022 the countercyclical capital buffer requirement, which may range from 0 to 2.5 % of the risk-weighted exposure amounts.
 The Financial Supervisory Authority has not set additional capital requirements, so called O-SII buffers, for the Savings Banks Amalgamation.

 The Financial Supervisory Authority has granted a permission not to deduct internal holdings of credit institutions included in the Amalgamation from own funds instruments when calculating own funds at the individual institution level and sub-consolidation group level.
 In addition, the Financial Supervisory Authority has granted a permission to apply a 0 % risk weight to internal credit institution liabilities included within the scope of the Amalgamation's joint and several liability.
-These permissions are based on the European Union Capital Requirements Regulation (EU 575/2013) and the Act on the Amalgamation of De-posit Banks (599/2010).
+These permissions are based on the European Union Capital Requirements Regulation (EU 575/2013) and the Act on the Amalgamation of Deposit Banks (599/2010).

 The Financial Supervisory Authority has granted permission to the Central Institution of the Amalgamation to waive fully the application of the requirements regarding liquidity set out in part six of Regulation (EU) No 575/2013 and its amending and supplementing acts to the Amalgamation's member credit institutions.
 The authorisation granted to the Central Institution also covers the NSFR claim that entered into force on 28 June 2021.
-At the end of the financial year, the Sp Mortgage Bank had a strong capital structure, consisting of CET1 capital.
-Own funds were EUR 120 million.